-During the second week through the 10th week of a semester or the third day through the third week of a summer session or at the midpoint of the term for winter and flexibly scheduled sessions, a student may withdraw from any course with a mark of "W." See the Schedule of Classes or the Summer Sessions Bulletin for dates of the withdrawal period.
+During the second week through the 10th week of the Fall or Spring semester; the third day through the third week of a summer session; or until the midpoint of the term for winter and flexibly scheduled sessions, a student may withdraw from any course with a mark of "W." See the Schedule of Classes or the Summer Sessions Bulletin for dates of the withdrawal period.
+A student may not avoid any penalty for academic dishonesty by withdrawing from a course.
+A student may be reinstated to a course to receive a penalty of a reduced or failing grade, or XE.